shaamil101/VideoGameUsingC/DESIGN.md

 		if gridpoint is visible from player pos (if line is not between two empty room spots for each pair of gridpoints between the line through each row/column (or gridpoint if line lies directly on one)) add to list of visible points
 	return list of visible points

+#### maps_getRandomGridpoint

+	get positions of all empty room gridpoints pick a random one from that list return that one

 ### Major data structures